Joaquim Dos Santos

-Joaquim Aranha dos Santos (born July 22, 1977) is a Portuguese-born American storyboard artist, designer, director, producer, and writer.
+Joaquim Aranha dos Santos (born July 22, 1977) is a Portuguese-American storyboard artist, designer, director, producer, and writer.
 He is known for his directorial work on the television series Justice League Unlimited, Avatar: The Last Airbender, G.I.
-Joe: Resolute, The Legend of Korra, and Voltron: Legendary Defender, the latter of which he also worked on as a co-showrunner.
+Joe: Resolute, The Legend of Korra, and Voltron: Legendary Defender.
+He was also the co-showrunner of Voltron: Legendary Defender.
 He also co-directed the film Spider-Man: Across the Spider-Verse (2023).

 Early life and education

-Dos Santos was born in Lisbon, Portugal, and moved to the United States when he was four years old, though he spent his summers in Portugal.
+Santos was born in Lisbon, Portugal, and moved to the United States when he was four years old, though he spent his summers in Portugal.

 Career

 He was a storyboard artist for the animated series Justice League before being promoted in the show's renamed third season.
 He went on to direct half of the episodes of Justice League Unlimited alongside fellow DC Animated Universe director Dan Riba, including the final episode "Destroyer".
 He joined the staff of Avatar: The Last Airbender in the middle of the show's second season as a storyboard artist, and began directing episodes in the third season, including the last two parts of the four-part series finale.
 He would later go on to work on Avatars sequel series The Legend of Korra, as he co-directed all of the first season alongside Ki Hyun Ryu and served as co-executive producer for the entire series.

 He also served as supervising director on the mini-series G.I.
 Joe: Resolute.
 After that project, he moved back to Warner Bros.
 Animation, where he directed two DC Showcase short films: The Spectre (accompanying the Justice League: Crisis on Two Earths direct-to-video movie) and Jonah Hex (on Batman: Under the Red Hood).
 He also worked as an executive producer and co-showrunner on the animated series Voltron: Legendary Defender with Lauren Montgomery.
 He directed Spider-Man: Across the Spider-Verse, alongside Kemp Powers and Justin K. Thompson.
 In December 2024, it was reported that he would not be returning to direct Spider-Man: Beyond the Spider-Verse.